Blautopf: Geology

 The Blautopf is a spring in a karst environment.
 One characteristic of a karst environment is that water, which drains quickly through the limestone in one area, surfaces in another.
 Karst environments only have subterranean drainage, and there are no bodies of water above ground.
 Therefore, the size of the Blautopf depends greatly on the level of rainfall, though it never entirely dries out.
 The Blautopf is the second largest spring in Germany, after the Aachtopf.

 Over millennia, subterranean water has created a huge system of caves in the area.
 Prominent examples are the Blauhöhle (Blau-cave), discovered by Jochen Hasenmayer in 1985, and the Apokalypse (Apocalypse), discovered on 23 September 2006 by Jochen Malmann and Andreas Kücha, members of the Arbeitsgemeinschaft Blautopf, a club dedicated to the exploration of the Blautopf's cave system.
 While the Blauhöhle is completely filled with water for a length of about 1,500 metres (approximately 4,935 ft), the Apokalypse is dry; because of its dimensions—170 metres long, 50 metres wide, 50 metres high—it is a special feature of the region.

 Diving

 The entry to the Blauhöhle lies at a depth of about 22 meters (about 70 ft).
 Therefore, access is restricted to experienced and well-trained divers.
 In the 1980s, city authorities were forced to prohibit diving in the Blautopf after several accidents, including some fatal ones.
 Permission to dive in the Blautopf has only been granted to a few organizations: among them, the Arbeitsgemeinschaft Blautopf, a group of scientific speleologists led by Jochen Hasenmayer, and rescue services.
 The most recent fatal accident occurred in 2003, killing Bernd Aspacher, a member of Hasenmayer's team.

+Diving and exploration of the extensive cave system underlying the Blautopf and its neighboring caves are ongoing.
+Researchers have performed digs at two air shaft locations nearby, creating man-sized entrances into the Seligengrund Cave and the Hessenhau Cave to allow for research, exploration, and mapping.
+This allowed researchers to trace the sources of the water at Blautopf definitively.
+While no connection has yet been mapped between the Hessenhau Cave and Blauhöhle, the two cave systems are connected by underground rivers: "dye tracing clearly demonstrated the hydraulic connection, it also showed that two independent underground rivers (Ur-Blau and Nordblau) are flowing through Blauhöhlensystem and Hessenhau Cave, respectively – each providing about half the water surfacing at Blautopf Resurgence."
+Diving exploration remains slow, painstaking, and dangerous.
+Dive time is very limited due to the small spaces and remote locations which require tiny dive tanks and specially designed rebreathers.